ZAR

 How disappointing!

-After months of preparation and waiting for you for your safari to begin you arrive at the lodge with no wildebeest in sight.
+After months of preparation and waiting for your great migration safari to begin, you arrive at the lodge with no wildebeest in sight.
 For whatever reason, the herd decided to change its route and can’t be viewed from your accommodation, or reached by safari vehicle.
-You’re at the wrong place at the wrong time.

 Operating daily scenic flights over the Serengeti, Captain Joel Fernandes from Coastal Aviation offered a great suggestion on how to prevent the disappointment of just missing the herds.

-“We drop off clients and pick them up again on a daily basis and have done this for many years.
-Some clients are disappointed because they did not see the migration just because they were not informed where to go and didn’t know who to ask.
-If you are going to come all the way to East Africa then you might as well give yourself the best chance to come to see this wonderful phenomenon.
+“If you are going to come all the way to East Africa then you might as well give yourself the best chance to come to see this wonderful phenomenon.
 We want to be part of helping people see the migration, that’s why we provide up-to-date migration location information to clients out there in real time.
-We do this in hope of getting more people to be at the right place at the right time.”, says Fernandes.
+We do this in hope of getting more people to be at the right place at the right time,” says Fernandes.

 How to prevent this:

-Book two or three lodges in the neighbouring areas, for maybe two nights each.
+Our travel experts recommend: “Book two or three lodges in the neighbouring areas, for maybe two nights each.
 This way you increase your game drive area and chances of seeing the migration.
 Besides that, it can also improve your total safari experience.
 Every wilderness area is slightly different, with vegetation and landscapes that vary.
 Every lodge has a different ambience too, and it’s great to experience more than one.”

 3. Booking too late

-The wildebeest migration is a popular, once in a lifetime experience.
+The wildebeest migration is a popular, once in a lifetime migration safari experience.
 With limited accommodation in the areas that give you a front-row seat to migratory herds, you’ll find most lodges are sold out a year in advance.

 This leaves you to choose from lodges that are further away from the action, lowering your chances of seeing the migration.
 Don’t forget about busy holiday seasons too – they play a big role in the accommodation availability.